Hamilton wins Spanish GP ahead of Verstappen

 He was told: “Twenty-two seconds We’ve done it before.”

-Verstappen saw Hamilton eating into this lead and told his team “I don’t see how we are going to make it to the end.”

-He was right.
+Mercedes was right.
 Verstappen was unable to put up a fight when Hamilton caught and overtook him on the outside of a turn.

-“Great job with the strategy,” Hamilton told the team over the radio upon crossing the finish line.

-Meanwhile, Verstappen told his team: “It is what it is.
-It is impossible to keep him behind.”
+“I was hunting ….
+It was a long way to come back from, 20-odd seconds back.
+But it was a good gamble,” Hamilton said.

 Ferrari’s Charles Leclerc finished fourth, followed by Sergio Pérez in the other Red Bull.